Cranberry Sauce With Vanilla And Cinnamon

 Recipe Ingredients

-- One bottle of red zinfandel wine: Make sure it’s a drinkable red wine.
+- One bottle of red Zinfandel wine: Make sure it’s drinkable.

 - Cranberries: 24 ounces of fresh or frozen cranberries.
-This is approximately 2 cartons of fresh cranberries.
+This is approximately 2 cartons or bags of fresh cranberries.

 - Dried cherries: You can also use dried cranberries here, especially if you already have them in the pantry.